Artoria2e5/PRCoords/README.md

 ### Notes on "in China" sanity check

 Typically PRCoords is only supposed to be ran on obfuscated input data, which are primarily Chinese coordinates.
 For this reason, initial implementations includes this [very very rough](https://news.ycombinator.com/item?id=10965506) sanity check that spans a rectangle region on a mercator-projected map.
-This check can be overrided by passing a boolean value, or may be not at all implemented in certain implemnetations.
+This check can be overridden by passing a boolean value, or may be not at all implemented in certain implemnetations if I am not in the right mood for doing silly things.

 For a saner sanity check, try to find a few (twenty-ish) points on the map and do a ray-casting polygon check.
 I may come up with a separate function for that later.
+You, as the caller, should be responsible for telling whether a point is part of the gov-screwed Chinese data.

 Why another wheel?
 ------------------